tytydraco/inc/README.md

 # Usage

 ```
 -h, --help                  Show the usage for this program.
 -i, --input                 Input file path to compile from.
 If none is provide, the standard input is used.
 -o, --output                Output file path to write to.
 If none is provide, the standard output is used.
 -1, --begin                 Beginning pattern to match with.
                             (defaults to "|>")
 -2, --end                   Ending pattern to match with.
                             (defaults to "<|")
+-I, --[no-]ignore-errors    Continue execution even if stderr contains errors or the exit code is non-zero.
+-t, --[no-]trim             Remove leading and trailing whitespaces from the output.
+                            (defaults to on)
 ```

 # Installing